hackintoshrao/dgraph-tutorials/getting-started/getting-started.md

 ### Getting started with Dgraph

 Welcome to getting started with Dgraph.
-I'm Karthic Rao, the Developer Advocate at Dgraph labs.
+I'm Karthic Rao,  Developer Advocate at Dgraph labs.
 In this tutorial, we'll learn to build a simple graph on Dgraph,

 ![The simple graph](./gs-1.png)